rojarsmith/TrayToolbar/README.md

 :rocket: Provide the replacement of add new toolbar function that was cancelled in windows 11.

+I have no money to get a girlfriend, so I have no choice...

 ## Intro

 The Windows 10 provide the convenient function that can make the nested folder to be a custom menu.
 But it was removed in Windows 11.
 TrayToolbar is the program provided the similar function by system tray.